 Harvest Magazine (HM): Take us through your Journey to playing Ritt Ross, the Mother of Harriet Tubman in the film Harriet?

 Vanessa Bell Calloway (VBC): I’ve known about the story of Harriet almost all my life.
 Growing up, that was one of the historical figures that I connected to.
 So when I read the script, I was very excited about it.
-First, I was happy that they were finally doing a movie about Harriet Tubman, and most importantly I’ve known Debra Martin Chase and Kasi Lemmons, one of the producers and director of the film respectively for years and we've always said that we wanted to do things together – and when I read the script, I really loved the part of Harriet’s mother Ritt.
-She for me displayed the pain and the peace growing up throughout the Civil rights era as a black woman.
-So, I went to do my audition like everybody else and I got the part.
+First, I was happy that they were finally doing a movie about Harriet Tubman.
+Most importantly, I’ve known Debra Martin Chase and Kasi Lemmons, one of the film producers and directors, respectively, for years.
+We’ve always said that we wanted to do things together – and when I read the script, I really loved the part of Harriet’s mother Ritt.

 Harvest Magazine: Tell me about one of your most challenging times while filming Harriet?